vpapaioannou/data_science_and_big_data_projects/README.md

 ## Scope

-Analyze the order history of an online clothing brand in terms of volume, purchasing behaviour and stock levels.
+Analyze the order history of an online clothing brand in terms of volume, purchasing behaviour and inventory levels.

 Visualize the analysis through a dynamic **dashboard**.